The Aye-aye (Daubentonia madagascariensis) is a rare lemur that is native to Madagascar.

 11. Aye-ayes are believed to be bad omens by their native residents.

-It depends on who you talk to, but legend has it that the Aye-aye is a bad omen.
-On the other hand, some feel that they are a good omen.
-However, if an Aye-aye is caught by someone who sees them as evil, the animal is killed on sight and hung so that the evil spirits can be carried off by travelers.
+Legend has it that the Aye-aye is a bad omen.
+If an Aye-aye is caught by someone who sees them as evil, the animal is killed on sight and hung so that the evil spirits can be carried off by travelers.
 Others believe that if an Aye-aye points its middle finger at you, you have been marked for death.
 If an Aye-Aye appears in a village, it typically means that someone in that village is going to die and the only way to prevent that from happening is to kill the Aye-aye.

 12. The Aye-aye was thought to be extinct in 1933.